-CHILD FIND, EARLY CHILDHOOD ASSESSMENT TEAM (ECAT) AND EARLY STAGES CENTER
+CHILD FIND, EARLY CHILDHOOD ASSESSMENT TEAM (ECAT) AND EARLY STAGES CENTER related services, including children with disabilities attending private schools, regardless of the nature or severity of their disabilities.

 Child Find is a legal requirement that mandates schools find all children who have disabilities and who may be entitled to special education services.
 Child Find covers every child from birth through age 21.
 The school must evaluate any child that it knows, or suspects may have a disability.